pramodmg/Phonics/docs/screenshots/README.md

 ## 📖 **Next Steps**

-The screenshot documentation system is now complete and optimized!
-All visual documentation has been integrated with clean, compatible filenames for maximum accessibility across all platforms and viewers.
+The screenshot documentation system is now complete with user-customized filenames!
+All visual documentation perfectly matches the actual app features and provides comprehensive coverage of the learning experience.

 ## 📖 **How to Capture Screenshots**